-5.1 Pentana Risk
+5.1 Ideagen Risk (formerly called Pentana)

-Inverclyde Council recently implemented a new online performance management system, Pentana Risk (referred to as Pentana), a cloud-based performance management software system which is accessible remotely and from any device.
-The Council has 50 Pentana user licences.
+Performance is recorded and reported using an online performance management system, Ideagen Risk, a cloud-based performance management software system which is accessible remotely and from any device.
+The Council has 50 user licences and unlimited 'view only' licences.

-Pentana supports the Council's performance management framework in the specific areas of managing Actions; KPIs and Risk and links these together to track the work being undertaken and the resulting impact.
+Ideagen Risk supports the Council's performance management in the specific areas of managing Actions; KPIs and Risk and links these together to track the work being undertaken and the resulting impact.
 Performance reports can be generated at scheduled intervals or as required for review at team or management meetings, as well as Committee meetings.
 Reporting of progress should include a narrative against objectives and performance indicators to give a holistic view of the progress made.
-As the roll out of Pentana continues, the use of portals will be extended to minimise the needs for paper reports to be produced at operational level.

-Data stored on the system must be underpinned by robust metadata to ensure data quality and integrity.
+Data stored on the system should be underpinned by robust metadata to ensure data quality and integrity.
 Metadata provides detail of what data is being collected, from what source and how / when it is calculated.
 Appendix 1 contains a pro-forma where metadata information can be recorded.
-The protocol to be followed in the use of Pentana is set out in Appendix 2.
+The protocol to be followed in the use of Ideagen Risk is set out in Appendix 2.

 The roll out across Inverciyde Council is led by the Corporate Policy, Performance and Partnerships team, supported by colleagues in the Directorates.
-If you would like to more information on Pentana please contact the Corporate Policy Team at the following email address: corporate.policy@inverciyde.gov.uk
+If you would like more information, please contact the Corporate Policy Team at the following email address: corporate.policy@inverciyde.gov.uk